-Jeff Barth uses office to trash talk Sioux Falls Mayor, call names
+Jeff Barth uses office to trash talk Sioux Falls Mayor, call names (Update.. maybe)

 Apparently his campaign message for his District 25 House race must be “we need more name calling in politics.”

-10 thoughts on “Jeff Barth uses office to trash talk Sioux Falls Mayor, call names”
+10 thoughts on “Jeff Barth uses office to trash talk Sioux Falls Mayor, call names (Update.. maybe)”

 Politics in 2020 is sure interesting since Trump has lowered the bar so much.
 Calling for decency now?
 Give me a break.
 Nothing but a bunch of “suckers” and “losers”.